Follow us on Twitter @Pembroke1885

 Pembroke House is a multi-use community space in Walworth, south east London.
-We serve all communities in Walworth and have done since 1885, when the centre was set up by a group of students from Pembroke College, Cambridge.
-Our vision for Pembroke House is of a place bubbling with creativity and good humour, where unlikely combinations of people work together to build relationships, delight in our differences, celebrate the journeys we are on, and do our bit to transform our community.
+It has served the communities of Walworth since 1885 when the centre was set up by a group of students from Pembroke College, Cambridge.
+Our vision for Pembroke House is of a place bubbling with creativity and good humour, where unlikely combinations of people work together to build relationships, delight in our differences, celebrate the journeys we are on, and do their bit to transform our community.

 We run the Pembroke Academy of Music, where local children learn to play an instrument and sing in our community choir.
 We are lucky enough to have our own Community Garden which supports our Welbeing Project.
 And we run a weekly lunch club for fabulous older people.
 Find out more about our projects by clicking on one of the headings at the top of this page.
 In 2009 the centre was reopened after a £1.7 million investment allowed for a complete renovation of the space and its transformation into a community centre fit for the 21st century.